 Yes - we have three "tracks" for students who want to go to college.

-First track is for students who want to take actual college classes to earn a certificate or associates degree.
+Academic Track is for students who want to take credit college classes to earn a certificate or associates degree.

-Second track is for students who want to take continuing ed classes such as pottery, photography, karate or weight lifting.
+Continuing Education Track is for students who want to take continuing education classes such as pottery, photography, karate or weight lifting.

-Third track is for students who want to go college but will not take any class but rather participate in the social aspect of program and participate in college activities.
-These students day is planned for and monitored by the teachers and paras that are assigned to the college campus.
+Social Learning Track is for students who want to go college but will not take any class but rather participate in the social aspect of college life and participate in college activities.
+The daily schedules for these students are planned and monitored by the full time teachers and paraeducators that are assigned to the college campus.